Tullycraft: The Railway Prince Hotel

 During the summer of 2017 Tullycraft regrouped and started recording what would become their seventh full-length studio album, The Railway Prince Hotel.
 As with their previous record, Lost in Light Rotation, the album was recorded and engineered by Pete Remine at Dubtrain Studio in Seattle, WA.
 After the release of a video for the song "Passing Observations" in December 2018, The Railway Prince Hotel was released on Happy Happy Birthday to Me Records on February 8, 2019.

-Other
+Shoot the Point

+On August 22, 2025 Tullycraft released their eighth full-length album titled, Shoot the Point on Happy Happy Birthday to Me Records.
+This was the third in a trilogy of albums recorded and engineered by Pete Remine at Dubtrain Studio in Seattle, WA.
+A video for the song "Jeanie’s Up Again and Blaring Faith by the Cure" was released ahead of the album.

 Live

 After years of touring fairly consistently, in 2009 Tullycraft stopped playing live.
 On May 23, 2009, they performed in San Francisco, California.
 This was billed as the last show the band would play before taking a break from performing live.

-They have not played live in public since.
+On October 15, 2024, Tullycraft reunited to play their first show in over 15 years.
+They performed with the UK bands, Swansea Sound and Heavenly at the Tractor Tavern in Seattle, Washington.

 Film

 In 2001, Tullycraft was featured alongside Sleater-Kinney, Henry's Dress, Dub Narcotic Sound System, Unwound and The Make-Up in the Justin Mitchell music documentary, Songs for Cassavetes.
 The song, "Pop Songs Your New Boyfriend's Too Stupid To Know About" was used in the film's opening credits.